Trouble Every Day (film): Development

 The film's genesis dates back to 1989, when Claire Denis, on a short film in New York, met Vincent Gallo.
 At the request of a television channel, she considered a project for a horror genre film set at night in the city, starring Gallo.
 The project never came to fruition, but the idea of a gore film persisted in her mind.
-While filming Beau Travail, she resumed the screenplay with Jean-Pol Fargeau and developed the writing for Trouble Every Day, planning from the outset to entrust the lead roles to Vincent Gallo, thus realizing her ten-year-old idea, and Béatrice Dalle.
+While filming Beau Travail, she resumed work on the screenplay with Jean-Pol Fargeau and developed the writing for Trouble Every Day, planning from the outset to entrust the lead roles to Vincent Gallo, thus realizing her ten-year-old idea, and Béatrice Dalle.
 Among the central elements that Denis put in the film were the descriptions of romantic relationships through the prism of predation, sexual desire, and the devouring part of the other touching on symbolic vampirism, as described in 19th century novels, the mysterious illnesses that strike certain people and the search for remedies (Denis evoked research on vaccines, medicinal plants, neurobiology and the study of behaviors, as well as certain works of Jean-Pierre Changeux, whom she met), and the references to children's tales (stories of ogres and princesses).

 From the first version of the script, consisting of a long text before its re-division into classic sections, Denis sought to create a permanent feeling of danger and anxiety.
 To do this, she drew inspiration from the works of Canadian photographer Jeff Wall, whose books she gave to Agnès Godard, her director of photography, in order to create this sought-after atmosphere.